robbeykaaso/rea2/docs/gui/component/dynamicQML.md

 # Abstract
-a qmls loader component for qml
+the qmls loader component for qml

 # Attribute
 * name: the folder name. it will load all the qml files in the directory `cwd/plugin/name`
-* onLoaded: a slot for operating the loaded component instance
+* signal loaded: it will be emitted once the qml is loaded
 _sample_:
 ```
     DynamicQML{